Lawlez/dev.lwlx.xyz/md/archive/the-ultimate-tech-stack.md

 I don't want limitations on what my personal website can be/become.
 Sure, at present my site consists of two simple, static blog posts.
 But down the road, I may want to build a page that contains an interactive visualization, a filterable table, or a demo of a React component I'm open-sourcing.
 Even something simple (like the email newsletter signup form at the bottom of this page) was much more pleasant to implement in React; how did we use to build forms again?

 Plus: I want access to the npm ecosystem and all my favorite UI, animation, and styling libraries.
-I sincerely hope I never write another line of raw CSS ever again; CSS-in-JS 4 lyfe baby.
-If you want to start a Twitter feud with me about this, by all means [at me](https://twitter.com/vriad).
+I sincerely hope I never write another line of raw CSS ever again; CSS-in-JS 4 life baby.
+If you want to start a Twitter feud with me about this, by all means [at me](https://twitter.com/0x0000005).

 ### Good authoring experience